IVORIAN BUSINESS COUNCIL (ZIMBABWE)

 Honorary Consul / CEO

-Thembani "Tim" Nkomo is a business developer with diverse ventures across Southern Africa.
+Thembani "Tim" Nkomo is a business developer with diverse SME ventures.
 With over a decade of experience in corporate development, financial analysis, and strategy—including a role in the $4.3B acquisition of Rite Aid Corporation—he has worked with Global Fortune 500 firms and startups alike.
 His professional affiliations include membership in the Harvard Club of New York and Bank of America’s advisory panel.
 He is also a BACFOZ member in Zimbabwe Republic Police's CID CCD N/R HQ unit.
 Tim holds a bachelor's degree, cum laude, in Business Administration from Syracuse University and a master's degree from Harvard University.
 He is also an alumnus of St. John’s College (Zimbabwe).

 John Mushayakarara